 The Benefits of Bone Broth

-If you don’t know about the health benefits of bone broth by now, you haven’t been paying attention.
-In fact, drinking bone broth has become down right trendy.
+Maybe you’re new to a healthy, real food diet and you don’t know about the benefits of bone broth.
 Bone broth is delicious, comforting and incredibly nutritious.

 Yes, that’s right.
 At least a day or two.

 Good broth takes time.
 It’s the ultimate slow food.
 But, oh is it worth it!